-and young people experiencing four or more ACEs are, for example: four times more likely to be a high-risk drinker; six times more likely to have had or caused unintended teenage pregnancy; 14 times more likely to have been a victim of violence over the last 12 months; 15 times more likely to have committed violence against another person in the last 12 months; 16 times more likely to have used crack cocaine or heroin; 20 times more likely to have been incarcerated at any point in their lifetime.
-The impact of ACEs can be reduced: children with support from a trusted adult are significantly more resilient.
-In one study, children experiencing four or more ACEs were asked whether, as a child, they had an adult they trusted and could talk to about their problems; even those experiencing four or more ACEs were four times less likely to end up imprisoned if they had an adult they trusted to talk about their problems with.
-7
+improving life chances.5 The higher the number of ACEs, the greater the likely negative impact on a child's future.
+Compared to those with no ACEs, children and young people experiencing four or more ACEs are, for example: four times more likely to be a high-risk drinker; six times more likely to have had or caused unintended teenage pregnancy; 14 times more likely to have been a victim of violence over the last 12 months; 15 times more likely to have committed violence against another person in the last 12 months; 16 times more likely to have been incarcerated at any point in their lifetime.6 The impact of ACEs can be reduced: children with support from a trusted adult are significantly more resilient.
+In one study, children experiencing four or more ACEs were asked whether, as a child, they had an adult they trusted and could talk to about their problems; even those experiencing four or more ACEs were four times less likely to end up imprisoned if they had an adult they trusted to talk about their problems with.7